amrosenfeld/thekeldog/README.md

 #### Note:
 If at first `run_all_leagues.sh` does not run correctly, please check the filepath at the top of the file following the `#!` to ensure bash is being referenced correctly.
+Permissions may also need to be granted via command `chmod 7xx run_all_leagues.sh`

 `league_builder.py` can of course be run on it's own with an input file provided either as `stdin` with file redirect operator i.e. `python3 league_builder.py < sample-input.txt` or as a command line argument i.e. `python3 league_builder.py sample-input.txt`

 ### Platform support
 This program should run on all Linux/Unix compatible systems.
+Tested on both Windows bash and Mac/OS